c03fig008smc2.jpg

 Prelude to population structure: a thought experiment

-In a single infinitely large population not subject to selection, the expectation from the Hardy-Weinberg theorem is that allele frequencies will remain constant.
-When the infinite population is divided into a meta-population that comprises an infinite number of smaller finite isolated populations, genetic drift ensures that each sub-population will eventually become fixed for one of the alleles originally present.
-In a two-allele system with p = (1-q) = f(A1) and (1-p) = q = f(A2), a fraction (1-q) of the sub-populations will become fixed for A1, and a fraction q fixed for A2.
+In a single infinitely large population not subject to selection, the expectation from the Hardy-Weinberg theorem is that allele and genotype frequencies will remain constant.
+When an infinite population is divided into a structured meta-population of smaller finite isolated populations, genetic drift ensures that each sub-population will eventually become fixed for one of the alleles originally present.
+In a two-allele system with p = (1 - q) = f(A1) and (1 - p) = q = f(A2), a fraction (1 - q) of the sub-populations will become fixed for A1, and a fraction q fixed for A2.
 The overall allele frequencies are the same in the ideal population and the meta-population, but the fraction of heterozygotes in the meta-population goes to 2pq = 0 over time.
 The deficiency of heterozygotes is thus a measure of population structure.